concesar12/AspNetCore-Harsha/04. Routing/Routing_Notes.md

 in order to access values in the routing path use context.Request.RouteValues["filename"]

 since c#9 it is posible to use ? after a type to make nullable

+//------------Default parameters

+This one relates to when you don't want to have parameters in the http request at least no fixed parameters

+so by adding a value after an equals, it is possible to set a default value endpoints.Map("employee/profile/{personName=Cesar}", async context =>

+//---------------Optional parameters

+In case to receive in the http header something like null it is useful to have an optional parameter this is done by marking that parameter with question mark {parameter?}